SoftwareAG/cumulocity-lora/readme.md

 Uplink events will also be available on the devices in a form that contains the fport, the payload in hex format, whether the payload was processed or not and other relevant information.

 ![](lora%20device%20raw%20payload.png)

+### Codec IDE

+The framework offers the ability to quickly build codec directly from Cumulocity UI with an integrated IDE based on Monaco Editor.